yugabyte/yugabyte-db/docs/content/v1.3/sample-data/pgexercises.md

 showAsideToc: true
 ---

-Download and install the PostgreSQL-compatible version of PgExercises on the YugaByte DB distributed SQL database.
+Download and install the PostgreSQL-compatible version of PgExercises on the Yugabyte DB distributed SQL database.
 Work through 81 exercises to learn SQL or test your knowledge.

 ## About the PgExercises sample database